winter-x64/XOR-Editor/CODE_OF_CONDUCT.md

 ## Introduction

-This Code of Conduct outlines the behavior and expectations for all contributors, maintainers, and users of the Discord bot open-source project using Nextcord and Firebase.
+This Code of Conduct outlines the behavior and expectations for all contributors, maintainers, and users of the XOR Editor open-source project using Flet.
 We are committed to creating a positive and inclusive environment for collaboration, and we ask all participants to adhere to these guidelines.

 ## Our Pledge